Oil output from Saudi, Kuwait shared zone on hold as relations sour

 Kuwait, which has a sizeable Shi’ite Muslim minority, has also maintained dialogue with Shi’ite Iran.
 Saudi Arabia and Iran back opposing sides in civil wars in Syria and Yemen.

-In a move that may further complicate relations with Riyadh, Kuwait this month signed a defence cooperation plan with Turkey in what it said was meant to strengthen bilateral ties.
+In a move that may further complicate relations with Riyadh, Kuwait this month signed a defense cooperation plan with Turkey in what it said was meant to strengthen bilateral ties.

 Turkey has sided with Qatar in the Gulf row and its relations with Riyadh have been strained due to Ankara’s close ties with Iran.